IHIP c/o AITES MIE 2, Chemin de Balexert 9

 The traditional humanitarian sector is historically structured to address short term construction project, far from the long term planning embedded in development approaches ( some infrastructure need to be design for 50 years).
-They are traditionally in charge of constructing operational buildings (School, hospitals, and settlements) for a reduced population (limited to a small city scale).
+They are traditionally constructing operational buildings (School, hospitals, and settlements) for a reduced population (limited to a small city scale).

 The traditional humanitarian sector is not equipped to manage complex infrastructure project.